jiaohehu/NPreview/DOC-contex.md

 # Sections and chapters

-CONTEX automatically chooses sections as the toplevel sectional headings when no \startchapter is detectd.
+CONTEXT automatically chooses sections as the toplevel sectional headings when no \startchapter is detectd.